hollabharath/hollabharath.github.io/_pages/about.md

   - _Neuroimaging_,
   - _Genetics_.

-Dr. Holla is actively involved as an investigator in several deep phenotyping neuroscience research in India, including
+As a co-investigator, Dr. Holla contributes to several neuroscience research initiatives in India, such as:
   - The Consortium on the Vulnerability to Externalizing Disorders and Addictions (c-VEDA) [cveda-project.org],
   - Pathways to Resilience and Mental Health (PARAM),
   - Accelerator program for Discovery in Brain disorders using Stem cells (ADBS) [adbsnimhans.org],
   - The Centre for Brain and Mind (CBM)
   - Yoga and Ayurveda in Neuroscience - Translational Research Accelerator Programme (YANTRA)

-He strongly advocates for the advancement of neuroscience and psychiatry through open-science and multi-disciplinary collaborations.
+Dr. Holla advocates strongly for open-science initiatives and multi-disciplinary collaborations to advance neuroscience and psychiatry.

-His engagement in numerous multi-institutional and international population neuroscience projects has culminated in high-impact research publications and meaningful contributions to the community.
+His involvement in multiple multi-institutional and international population neuroscience projects has led to high-impact research publications and significant contributions to the community.

-He is keen on forging novel treatment modalities for psychiatric disorders and incorporating traditional approaches like Yoga and Ayurveda for holistic well-being.
+Dr. Holla is committed to innovating new treatment methodologies for psychiatric disorders while also incorporating traditional approaches, such as Yoga and Ayurveda, into patient care for holistic well-being.